dannywoodz/fdi/README.md

 ## Fingerprint caching

 This is currently handled via SQLite, but needs re-thinking.
+In particular, the cache is loaded in its entirety up-front, which can actually take a significant amount of time if it has accumulated a large amount of data.

+A better approach would be to clone the on-disk file into an in-memory database and run straight SQL against that.

-## Command line options
+## New Command line options

-There currently aren't any, but things like --no-cache, --tolerance, etc. could do with being configurable.
+* --auto -- RISKY! -- automatically delete any images identified as duplicates.

 # License